chato94/A/readme.md

       * `/dependencies/500.html` must be present in its current location (the server will not even start without it), but it is fully customizable as well.

 * Because of the way that the server searches for files, there are potential naming restrictions that must be taken into account.
 The following is the hierarchy with which the server attempts to find a file with the URL that a user types after the IP address of the navigation bar of their browser.
 Use it to avoid any potential conflicts (none have been found to this date, but unit testing has not been conducted in this area):
-  1. Attempts to perfectly match the URL after the IP address with a path in one of `/static`, `/init`, or `/404` directories.
+  1. The server first attempts to perfectly match the URL after the IP address with a path in one of `/static`, `/init`, or `/404` directories.
 For example, the server would attempt to find `http://192.168.1.11/something/somethingelse/file.extension` exactly at `/static/something/somethingelse/file.extension`.
 If this fails then...

   2. Attempts to serve a dependency (CSS, JavaScript, etc.) from the last folder that contained a successfully loaded HTML file.
 For example, this means that if the last successfully loaded HTML file for a user is located at `/static/website` and the user is requesting `/javascript/dependency.js`, the server would search for `/static/website/javascript/dependency.js`.
 If this fails then...